mikemates/tandem/memory-bank/activeContext.md

 # Tandem - Active Context

 ## Current Focus
-As of April 22, 2025, we have implemented three core components of the Tandem virtual community web application: the matching system, messaging system, and profile management.
-The POC (Proof of Concept) development is progressing well, with three major features now operational.
-Our focus is now shifting to the community discovery features.
+As of April 22, 2025, we have implemented all four core components of the Tandem virtual community web application: the matching system, messaging system, profile management, and community discovery.
+The POC (Proof of Concept) development is now substantially complete, with all major features operational.
+Our focus is now shifting to polish, refinement, and enhancement.

 ### Immediate Priorities
-1. **Community Discovery**: Build the community activity feed and discovery features
+1. **UI Polish**: Refine the visual design and user interactions
-2. **UI Polish**: Refine the visual design and user interactions
+2. **Testing**: Ensure all implemented features work seamlessly together
-3. **Testing**: Ensure all implemented features work seamlessly together
+3. **Extended Profile Management**: Add specialized screens for skills and interests management
-4. **Extended Profile Management**: Add specialized screens for skills and interests management
+4. **Activity Creation**: Add interface for users to create their own community activities

 ### Currently Working On
-- Designing the community discovery interface
+- Refining user experience and flow between features
-- Integrating all components into a cohesive user experience
+- Testing all components in different scenarios
-- Enhancing user flow between existing features
+- Addressing any bugs or inconsistencies

 ## Recent Decisions